Social instability will get us long before AI does.”

 The world doesn’t mind you winning as long as you’re not the only one who does.

 I did not envy Ian Russell, the dynamic CEO of BCX, who was expected to close off the afternoon following a lengthy panel discussion – a bit of a hospital pass!
 But Ian did an exceptional job of putting BCX’s promises into practice, mentioning a range of initiatives and commitments the business is making to transform business and society through sustainable and meaningful technology solutions.
 BCX also pulled a classic Kansas City Shuffle when Ian announced that Rapelang would be joining the team as Chief Digital Officer – a massive coup for the organisation.
-I am genuinely excited to see what Ian and Rapelang, as spearheads of the organisation, could mean for the role of BCX in the market in future.
+I am genuinely excited to see what Ian and Rapelang, as spearheads of the organisation, could mean for the role of BCX in the market in the future.

 All in all, BCX Disrupt was a valuable and insightful experience.
 I’m incredibly grateful for the opportunity to have attended the event, and look forward to future iterations.